Revised 2/10/10

 note how pointy the stock lobe tip is, and how broad the Plus 40 lobe tip is,

-identical to the exhaust lobes shown, since both ATX intake lobes and exhaust
+would look near identical to the exhaust lobes shown, since both ATX intake

 http://www.shonutperformance.com/Stock_intake_lobe.jpg